pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 ---------------------------------------------------

-Some of the required applications are binary files that you download from the organizations, download area.
-In order to use the docker command, the instructions available on the docker website are included in this document if you’d prefer to just doc the installation and not navigate to the docker documentation support website.
+Some of the required applications are binary files that you download from the organization's download area; other applicaitons can be installed by using a Linux package manager.
+In order to use the docker command in the runbooks, you must have the docker application installed; however, you must install the applicaton directly from the docker website.
+For your convenience, the instructions available on the docker website are included in this document.

 ### Installing unzip